duilee/doodoo47/README.md

 ## About myself

-Graduated from Berkeley in May 2019 as Applied Mathematics Major with concentration in Fianance/Data Science.
+Graduated from UC Berkeley in May 2019 as Applied Mathematics Major with concentration in Fianance/Data Science.

 Currently interested in computational algorithms, optimization, predictive analysis including machine learning, deep learning and data management.
 Always open for discussions and ideas.